 NQF—working together with the NQP Action Teams, patient partners, clinicians, consumers, health plans, and other stakeholders—develops and delivers timely, practical resources for real-world needs.
 These tools help those on the frontlines improve the quality of care throughout their organizations.

 The NQP Leadership Consortium comprises 30 experts and thought leaders from the NQF membership, including Blue Cross Blue Shield Association, Merck, American Hospital Association, and the Veterans Health Administration.
 The goal is to leverage all that expertise to “address critical healthcare challenges and priorities” such as “the integration of social determinants of health data to improve health outcomes.”

 Shared Decision Making Action Team

-Jennifer Ramona, our National Director of Business Development, engages with other members of NQF as a member of a select group: the Shared Decision Making Action Team.
+Jennifer Ramona, our VP of Strategy & Healthcare Innovation, engages with other members of NQF as a member of a select group: the Shared Decision Making Action Team.
 Shared decision making is a process of communication in which clinicians and patients work together to make informed healthcare decisions that align with what matters most to patients and their individual concerns, preferences, goals, and values.

 NQF developed the National Quality Partners Playbook™: Shared Decision Making in Healthcare, which offers healthcare providers an “owner’s manual” to strengthen shared decision making.
 The practical guidance in the NQP Playbook includes the use of high-quality, evidence-based patient education resources called decision aids.
 Twenty public- and private-sector experts and national stakeholders—including Homewatch CareGivers—served on the Action Team as technical consultants.
 These included patient partners, clinicians, healthcare organizations, specialty societies, and federal agencies.
 The NQP Playbook is available for paid download on NQF’s website.